 The points emphasis is on three-year-old racing, with even the winner of the Breeders’ Cup Juvenile (G1), the premier race for two-year-olds, getting only 20 points for the win.

-The Kentucky Derby is traditionally run on the first Saturday in My.
-The 2021 Kentucky Derby will be run on Saturday, May 1.
+The Kentucky Derby is traditionally run on the first Saturday in May.
+The 2023 Kentucky Derby will be run on Saturday, May 6.

 Just as it has been every year since 1875, the Kentucky Derby will be run at historic Churchill Downs Racetrack in Louisville, Kentucky.